wkqian06/pykan/updates _and_notes.md

 - batch in KAN.train

-- SVD method is add to calculate the coef.
+- SVD method is added to calculate the coef.

 - nan in loss can be caused by nan in KAN.grid during backpropogation and KANLayer.coef during calculating due to the ill-conditioned matrix of mat during the initialization.